ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 ```

 First we run our tests and let the `restdocs-raml-gradle-plugin` do it's work.
-The task `ramldoc` depends on check, so the tests are executed automatically.
+The task `ramldoc` depends on the `check` task, so the tests are executed automatically.

 ```bash
 ./gradlew ramldoc